MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 ---

-I will give a little bit details for the rest of the content of the directory and as we go along the project, we will learn more about each of them further.
+We will look at summary of the rest of the content of the root directory or root filesystem (`/`) and as we go along with our DevOps journey on other projects, we will learn more about each of them further.

 **The dev directory**
 The `dev` directory contains special device files that represent hardware components attached to your system, such as hard drives, USB devices, and terminals.
 These files allow the operating system and users to interact with hardware as if they were ordinary files.
 For example, `/dev/sda` might represent your main hard drive, and [/dev/tty](cci:7://file:///dev/tty:0:0-0:0) represents terminal devices.